 Reading labels doesn’t always tell the entire story.
-Candies, yogurt, jellies, baked goods and pharmaceutical products may contain gelatin, which can be derived from pork.
+Candies, yogurt, jellies, baked goods, and pharmaceutical products may contain gelatin, which can be derived from pork.
 Animal shortening such as lard and brewer’s yeast are not halal.
-Vanilla extract flavouring contains alcohol.
+Vanilla extract flavoring contains alcohol.

 “There’s going to be more and more demand being driven for things like bakeries, confectionery, dairy including cheeses because a lot of animal byproducts are found in all sorts of categories in grocery and the consumers are realizing this as well and they’re being more vigilant in the products that they buy,” says Jivraj.

 Meanwhile, big fast-food chains like Pizza Pizza, KFC, Popeyes, and Nandos have added halal options to their menus, while The Halal Guys, a fast-casual franchise that started as a food cart in Manhattan with huge lineups, is opening a Toronto location on May 5.